Home / Wellness / Dilated eye exams: The pros and cons

 How often should you see your eye doctor?

-He recommends dilated exams every two years for healthy adults under age 40.
-For those over 40 with risk factors for vision loss, Christopherson recommends exams at least once a year.
+Christopherson recommends dilated eye exams every two years for healthy kids and adults under age 40.
+For those over 40 with vision loss risk factors, he recommends yearly exams.

 Leave a Reply